Junji Watanabe was born in 1976 in Japan, and received Ph. D. in Information Science and Technology from the University of Tokyo in 2005.

 His studies have been presented in international journals (Nature Neuroscience, Current Biology etc.) and international conferences (SIGGRAPH 2006, 2007, 2008, 2009).

 He also exhibited his works in art festivals.
-He received honorary mentioned in Ars Electronica "NextIdea" 2004, and his works "Save YourSelf!!!" and "Slot Machine Drawing" were exhibited in Ars Electronica Center from 2007 to 2008, and "Saccade-based Display" is currently presented.
+He received honorary mentioned in Ars Electronica "NextIdea" 2004 and "empathetic heartbeat" 2011, and his works "Save YourSelf!!!" and "Slot Machine Drawing" were exhibited in Ars Electronica Center from 2007 to 2008, and "Saccade-based Display" is currently presented.
 His works were exhibited at Japan Media Arts Festival in 2006 (Jury Recommended Works), 2007 (Jury Recommended Works), and 2008 (Excellence Prize).
 He also works on the stage design of performing art with media performance unit "cell/66b".
 The collaboration started in 2001, and the works titled "test-patches" were performed in Ars Electronica 2002.